Like their 3D printer counterparts, 3D pens utilize heat to extrude malleable plastic to form various shapes.

 As the name suggests, they have a pen-like shape with a heating apparatus and filament processing tube.
 This allows users to trace shapes and create them in real time in much the way an extruder would.
 Users can sketch out lines vertically and horizontally by controlling the extrusion.
 After making each line, the user has to wait a few seconds for the plastic to cool and then can move on to the next one.

-What types of materials can a 3D pen use?
+What materials can a 3D printing pen use?

 Is a 3D printer pen safe to use?

 Although most 3D pens need a power connection, certain pens operate by using rechargeable batteries.
-Other devices, like the Lix 3D pen, can run on USB power.
+Other devices can run on USB power.
 Most pens use a standard 110 to 220 volt system.
 Smaller pens tend to be easier to handle but run the risk of heating up.

 Since there are multiple producers on the market, certain pens have additional exclusive features.
 3Doodler pens give users the ability to switch out pen tips.
 Some have displays that help the user determine temperature or adjust other settings.
 Similarly, pens can vary in terms of nozzle diameter and filaments used.